JerusJ/jira-summarizer/README.md

 This will, for the specified user:

-- Grab issues that have changed status transitions within the date range (I.E. `To Do --> In Progress`)
+- Grab issues that have changed status transitions within the date range
+    - I.E. `To Do --> In Progress`
-- Grab the user's comments in those issues, also within the date range
+- Grab the user's comments in those issues (also within the date range)

 ## Install